 Penalties for violating 18 U.S. Code Chapter 9

-Under federal law, the punishment for Bankruptcy Fraud may vary depending on the circumstances, the nature and of the offense and the defendant’s criminal history.
-Under 18 U.S. Code Section 157 the crime of Bankruptcy Fraud is felony, punishable by:
+Under federal law, the punishment for Bankruptcy Fraud may vary depending on the circumstances, nature and of the offense, and the defendant’s criminal history.
+Under 18 U.S. Code Section 157 the crime of Bankruptcy Fraud is a felony, punishable by: